amos/amos-js/README.md

 4. **Create payment intent on your server**: use your server-side Amos client to call `POST /payment_intents`.
 You may also associate this payment intent with a new or existing customer via `POST /customers`.
 This must be server-side because it uses your private API key.
 5. **Return the payment intent token to the browser**: your backend responds with the embed token (`components["schemas"]["EmbedToken"]`) needed for confirmation.
 6. **Confirm the payment intent from the client**: call `confirmPaymentIntent({ iframe: form.iframe, token })` in the browser to continue the payment flow.
 7. **Handle UX**: show the user a "processing" state when the "Pay now" button is clicked, and handle `onResult`.
 Do not treat `onResult` as settlement proof — verify payment success on your backend via webhooks.
-Recoverable field errors are shown in the iframe (`status: "incomplete"`).
+Recoverable field errors are shown in the iframe (`status: "incomplete"` with `reason`: `"field_errors"` or `"validation_failed"`).

 ### Google Pay & Apple Pay